Author and DermNet NZ Editor-in-Chief: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2015.

 Long-term systemic corticosteroids are not generally recommended, as high doses are often required to reduce symptoms of urticaria and they have inevitable adverse effects that can be serious.
-However, a study published in 2018 has reported effective clearance and long-lasting response of chronic spontaneous urticaria to oral prednisolone.
+However, a study published in 2018 has reported effective clearance and the long-lasting response of chronic spontaneous urticaria to oral prednisolone.

 Although chronic urticaria clears up in most cases, 15% continue to have wealing at least twice weekly after two years.